-If you’ve never had to deal with bats in your home, it’s probably not the first thing that comes to mind.
-Some people in California have to deal with the problem of bats nesting on their property, which can sometimes make things seem like Halloween.
+If you’ve never had to deal with bats in your home, they may not come to mind right away.
+Some California homeowners have to cope with bats breeding on their property, which may give the community an eerie air.

 What brings bats to your house in the first place?

-When bats decide to live inside, they usually look for places that are quiet, dark, and easy to get to so they can graze at night.
-This group has barns, chimneys, attics, and spaces inside walls.
+When bats choose to dwell inside, they often search for areas that are calm, dark, and accessible so they may graze at night.
+There are barns, chimneys, attics, and areas inside of walls in this category.

 The National Wildlife Federation says that hibernate bats can handle temperature changes up to 120 degrees Fahrenheit.
 Because bats can hide their nests so well, it can be years before a homeowner finds a bat colony in their home.
 Here are some signs that bats might be living in your home: